patrickwelch04/VisionVoice/README.md

 # (34) Vision Voice - Empowering the Visually Impaired using AI

+This project is now abandoned.
+Any code here is not being maintained.

+**Wanna keep using it?**
+Use your own API key by generating one here: https://aistudio.google.com/api-keys.
+Click on 'Create API Key' for the model of your choosing, then replace line 8 in `server.js` with your API key.
+From there, you can decide whether or not to keep or change the prompt.
+I'd recommend changing it when a newer model comes out.

+Then follow the instructions below :)

 Welcome to the **VisionVoice** documentation.

 If you have any issues with installation, please contact the group via email at your latest convenience so we can get it sorted!